ZupIT/horusec-docs/content/en/docs/References/Manager/Repository management.md

 ---

-Here you can view all the repositories of your organization in the platform, besides that you can manage the token and the users who have the repository registered.
+Here you can view all the repositories of your organization in the platform, besides that you can manage the token and the users who have the registered repository.

 When you create a repository, you have some functionalities such as: